ISSN 0972-5997

 Case 3:

 Thirty seven year female P1L1 presented with abdominal pain on and off for 3 years.
-Ultrasonogram revealed ovarian cystic lesion measuring 4x 3 cm and cervical fibroid .
-Possibility of benign ovarian cystic lesion in ovary and cervical fibroid to be considered.
+Ultrasonogram revealed ovarian cystic lesion measuring 4x 3 cm and cervical fibroid.
+Possibility of benign ovarian cystic lesion in ovary and cervical fibroid was considered.
 Patient underwent total abdominal hysterectomy with salpingo oophorectomy.
 Biopsy report revealed endometriotic ovarian cyst, fallopian tube endometriosis, salpingitis isthmic nodosa and cervical leiomyoma with endometriosis and giant cell reaction.

 Case 4: